“Efficiency is Punished” How Appearing Busy Became More Important Than Working

 A Better System

-No one stops to think about how pointless most of this performance really is.
+No one stops to think about how pointless this performance is.
 No real work gets accomplished.
 Instead, people waste hours of valuable time trying to look busy.

 There’s a better way to work.